 I have a cooking session each week with the kids, and we bake things that can be included in lunchboxes.
-That way, I’m turning what could be a chore into a fun learning activity for the kids (the both love to cook).
+That way, I’m turning what could be a chore into a fun learning activity for the kids (both love to cook).

-Many muffin, slice and breads (like banana bread) can be frozen, so you can freeze it in portions, ready for the lunchbox each morning.
+Many muffins, slice and breads (like banana bread) can be frozen, so you can freeze it in portions, ready for the lunchbox each morning.

 Sandwiches – making great lunches since the middle ages

-Sandwiches have gotten a bad wrap lately (and I’m not referring to the cling wrap here), thanks to the whole low-carb, anti-gluten movement.
+Sandwiches have gotten a bad rap lately (and I’m not referring to the cling wrap here), thanks to the whole low-carb, anti-gluten movement.

 But sandwiches are convenient, they are easy, they are portable, they are inexpensive, they taste good (oh, there is nothing like fresh bread!) and it IS ok to send your kids to school with a jam sandwich occasionally, whatever the healthy food gurus may say.

 Make sandwiches healthy and filling by using the best quality bread you can afford and add some protein.
 Sourdough and wraps are a great options.

 Spread them with real butter and your (or your kid’s) favourite filling.
 I love to get ideas from cafes and sandwich shops, but some of our frugal favourites include:

 - egg and mayo

 - tomato, avocado and cheese (put the tomato on later to avoid the bread going soggy – this also makes a nice grilled toast)